 Marine applications also require a high degree of portability and durability.
 Components need to be able to last for a long time and resist compromising wear and damages, as vessels out at sea might have to wait a long time before coming back to land for repairs.
 CNC machining can help produce long-lasting parts by making them to exact design specifications, so they fit tightly and work well together without fail.
 Some of these components include:

 - Insulating cases

 - Engine components

 - Prototype molds

 CNC benefits the marine industry through its ability to make custom parts.
-Whether large shipping vessels or personal boats, parts aboard may need changing to create a ship that fits the user’s needs.
+Whether for small boats or industrial shipping vessels, boat parts may need custom specifications to fit the user’s needs.
 With CNC machining’s versatility, engineers can make both large and small pieces, depending on the available machinery.
 Marine foams have a range of types, including rigid polyurethane and thermoplastic polyurethane, that engineers can use to create water-resistant, lightweight and durable parts for boats.

 Learn More About CNC Machining for Your Industry

 CNC machining remains a useful means of production for a variety of industries.
-The ability to create parts out of multiple types of materials beyond metal and wood makes CNC processes a preferred option for those sectors that require customized components.
-Everything from insulating cases to medical devices and more are among the products machinists can produce to the customer’s specifications.
+The ability to create parts from multiple materials beyond metal and wood makes CNC manufacturing a preferred option for specialized sectors requiring customizable components.
+From medical devices to drill bits, machinists can make products to meet their customers’ exact specifications.

 While many businesses may need small orders of prototypes for testing, eventually, they’ll likely need to increase their needs to more significant production numbers.
-When volume matters, choose a company with the capability for large-order machining.
-At American Micro Industries, we are such a company.
-Our more than two decades of experience in this field have given us the chance to learn and adapt to the ever-changing needs of the industries we serve.
+When you need parts in large quantities, choose a company with the capability for bulk-order machining, such as American Micro Industries.
+For over two decades, our experience in this field has given us the chance to learn and adapt to the ever-changing needs of the industries we serve.
 For more information about us or to request a quote, contact us online.